August 23, 2012 at 6:00 AM

 The Sales Strategy Decision tool is just one of the many tools to consider.
 Let me know if you feel I’ve missed a major consideration when determining which projects to allocate people, time, and money to in 2013.
 Please provide your comments below so your peers will benefit from your insight.

-About John Staples
+Posted by John Staples